mrbernardmah/intune-custom-compliance-policies/README.md

 https://intune.microsoft.com/ > Compliance > Scripts > Select Add > Windows 10 and later > Give it a name, under Settings, upload the .ps1 under detection script.

+When creating the Scripts:
-Run this script using the logged on credentials: Yes Enforce script signature check: No
+Run this script using the logged on credentials: Yes

+Enforce script signature check: No

 Run script in 64 bit PowerShell Host: Yes

-https://intune.microsoft.com/ > Compliance > Policies > Select create policy then select custom compliance.
+Next to create the compliance policies, go to https://intune.microsoft.com/ > Compliance > Policies > Select create policy then select custom compliance.
 Select discovery script and select from one of the scripts and upload json file